DorkOS

 Chained Workflows

-Combine scheduled triggers with agent-to-agent messaging for multi-step workflows.
+Combine scheduled triggers with agent-to-agent messaging for multi-step pipelines.
 For example, a deployment pipeline:

-1. Pulse triggers a test run at 6 AM every day via a scheduled task on the backend agent.
+1. Tasks triggers a test run at 6 AM on the backend agent.

-3. Infrastructure agent receives the notification, builds the Docker image, and deploys to staging.
+3. Infrastructure agent builds the Docker image and deploys to staging.

-Each step happens in the correct working directory with the right codebase context, because Mesh tells the Claude Code adapter where each agent lives.
+Each step executes in the correct working directory with the right codebase context, because Mesh tells the Claude Code adapter where each agent lives.

 Use Cases